sjamescarter/phase-3-project-frontend/README.md

 # Captain Jonny's Blog

 This project is a basic blog interface that handles full CRUD operation with a relational database.
-The backend for this project is written in Ruby as a Sinatra App and can be found here[https://github.com/sjamescarter/phase-3-sinatra-react-project].
+The backend for this project is written in Ruby as a Sinatra App and can be found here: https://github.com/sjamescarter/phase-3-sinatra-react-project.

 ## Database
 The database is comprised of two tables, posts and comments, that have a one to many relationship where a post has many comments.
 The schema is as follows: